Protect Your Floors This Spring

 Setting Yourself Up For Success

-It’s always a good idea to make sure that your floor is properly finished and maintained to avoid accumulating hidden soil or odorous compounds.
-Having mats both outside and inside exterior doors decreases the amount of dirt, mud or snow being tracked inside.
-Include a boot removal area for wet conditions like rain and snow to avoid damage from water, salt and de-icers.
+It is always a good idea to make sure that your floor is properly finished and maintained to avoid accumulating hidden soil or odorous compounds.
+Having mats both outside and inside exterior doors decreases the amount of dirt, mud, or snow being tracked inside.
+Include a boot removal area for wet conditions like rain and snow to avoid damage from water, salt, and de-icers.
+For more seasonal protection tips, our guide on protecting your floors this spring covers additional preventive measures.

-Another important factor in the maintenance of your hardwood floors is the prevention of scratches and dents.
-Using floor protectors under furniture will help to prevent marks, and having rugs in children’s play areas will ensure toys don’t scratch the floor.
+Another important factor in the floor care and maintenance of your hardwood flooring is the prevention of scratches and dents.
+Using floor protectors under furniture will help to prevent marks, and having rugs in children’s play areas will ensure toys do not scratch the floor.
 Be careful when using a rug to protect your wood floor, as dyes on certain cheaper rugs have been known to stain floors.
+If you have pets at home, our tips on pets and hardwood floors cover how to minimize scratches and accidents.
 Call us or come in and see us so we can recommend an under-pad as a safeguard, depending on your flooring and your style.

 Regular Cleaning